ErpNetDocs/webclient/inventory-control/settings.md

 If you tap on the **downward arrows** of any of the available options, you'll be taken to a list of your existing document templates.

-It's possible to link any template to either the receive, issue, scrap or reconcile operation.
+It's possible to link any template to either the receive, issue, scrap, transfer or reconcile operation.

 One and the same template can be used for **multiple** operations.